Winston-Salem State University: Campus

-Student activities
+Student life

 Athletics

 Winston-Salem State University is currently a member of the Central Intercollegiate Athletic Association (CIAA) in NCAA Division II.
 From the 2007–08 season through the 2009–10 season, the Rams competed in the NCAA's Division I Mid-Eastern Athletic Conference (MEAC), despite being a transitional member that was attempting to attain full membership within the MEAC or within NCAA Division I, in which the Rams were also scheduled to begin full membership and gain access to NCAA tournaments in 2011.
 However, it never occurred due to financial difficulties.

-National fraternities and sororities

-All of the National Pan-Hellenic Council organizations currently have active chapters at Winston-Salem State University except Delta Sigma Theta sorority, who were suspended for at least a 10-year period in April 2010.
-The remaining organizations are:

-Other National fraternities and sororities with registered chapters are members of the Council of Independent Greek Organizations.
-The current members on campus include:
+Esports Integration

+Winston-Salem State University integrated esports into its computer science program with a $400,000 grant from the National Science Foundation’s Historically Black Colleges and Universities-Undergraduate Program.
+The initiative includes an esports lab, offering hands-on learning and attracting underrepresented minority students to STEM fields while expanding career paths in the esports industry.

+Student Organizations

+There are over 100 student organizations at WSSU.
+Including the Student Government Association, fraternities and sororities, Honor societies, and the Red Sea of Sound marching band.